 The spatial layout of Szczecin's central district, preserved to this day, dates back to the 19th century and was implemented according to the classic geometric urban design pattern.
 It is a combination of a chess street grid with their radial distribution from the starry squares.
 The star pattern of squares towards the Oder river is the same as the star pattern in the Orion constellation towards the Milky Way or the Giza pyramids towards the Nile.
 Almost a quarter of the city is covered with water which gives Szczecin its unique character and in terms of area Szczecin is the third city in Poland.
 There are as many as 26 islands within the city, and a significant part of them is covered by green areas.
 Due to the large acreage of water and green areas, Szczecin is said to be the Green Venice of the North or the Floating Garden.

-Wały Chrobrego is a half-kilometer viewing terrace stretching along the Odra River.
+Wały Chrobrego is a half-kilometre viewing terrace stretching along the Odra River.
 From here tourists can admire picturesque views of the Oder River flowing at its foot and ships mooring at its quays, as well as the port.
 On Wały Chrobrego there are monumental buildings of the National Museum, the Provincial Office and the Maritime University.
 National Museum shows a collection of copies of ancient bronze sculptures, ancient Greek ceramics, as well as a collection of sculptures, totems and other products of African culture.
 Wały Chrobrego is a must see point on every tourist list and the image most often put on Szczecin postcards.

 Ducal Castle is a renaissance building rebuilt after the WWII.
-Currently, tourists can find here a concert hall, cinema, theater, cabaret and an opera.
+Currently, tourists can find here a concert hall, cinema, theatre, cabaret and an opera.
 It is also a place where numerous concerts and other cultural events are organized.
 People who like to admire nice views and feel a little adrenaline at the same time have to climb over two hundred steps and reach the Bell Tower.
 It offers a view of Szczecin, the Bukowe Hills and Lake Dąbie.

 St. Jacob Apostol Archcathedral is the second , after Licheń, highest church in Poland as it has 110 m.
 It is the most important church in the city, and at the same time the second tallest building in Szczecin.
 The first church erected in this place was built in the 12th century.
 Still, the present shape of the basilica is due, among others, to reconstructions in the 17th century, general renovation in the second half of the 19th century and restoration after World War II.
 There is an observation deck on the church tower, accessible by elevator.